B1.4 Compare and order fractions from halves to twelfths, including improper fractions and mixed numbers, in various contexts.

 Materials

-Group students into groups of 4.
+Group students into groups of four.
 Give each group a copy of Appendix 5.4 and point out that the shaded area represents a fraction of the strip.
-Ask them to cut between the strips so that they have a set of strips, each with the corresponding fraction.
+Ask them to cut out each strip to make a set of strips, each with the corresponding fraction.

 Example